 All restaurants deserve to have a healthy and happy relationship with couriers.
 But it’s not always easy.
 Like any good relationship, it takes a little work to get to a good place, but when you do, everyone wins.
-Customers are happy, couriers get more tips and you get more orders.
+Being a food delivery company, we make sure that customers are happy, couriers get more tips and you get more orders.
 So what’s the best way to interact with couriers?
 Though the interactions themselves are typically only 30 seconds long, a lot can happen in that time.

 But First, What Makes A Good Courier?